Need Help Thinking of Business Ideas? Use These 10 Examples to Get Started

 Sell Your Creations in an E-Commerce Store

-As brick-and-mortar stores have been closing, e-commerce websites offer entrepreneurs a less risky way of selling their new products.
+Compared to brick-and-mortar stores, e-commerce websites offer entrepreneurs a less risky way of selling their products.
 You’re already familiar with Amazon, but there are tons of other ways to sell stuff online.

 It’s free to create a basic account on each of these websites, but they do charge fees once you make a sale:

 - Amazon: Charges a 99-cent fee for vendors who sell up to 40 items per month.
 Above that, you’ll need to make a Professional Seller Account for $39.99 a month.
 Paid accounts aren’t charged the 99-cent fee, but both accounts incur additional selling fees that range between 3% and 45% of the item’s selling price.

 - eBay: eBay Stores are are fee-free if you list under 250 items per month.
 Once you start to sell more than that, a membership is required, which runs between $4.95 and $29,999.95 a month.
 For each sale, a final-value fee between 2% and 12% is deducted from the selling price.

 - Etsy: There’s no limit to how many sales can be made on a free Etsy account, but each sale is subject to a flat fee of 20 cents plus 6.5% of the listing price.
 Etsy stores in good standing are eligible for an Etsy Plus account that costs $10 a month.
 This membership includes website customization features, ways to promote your listings, discounts and other perks.